Skip to main content

 Keep shoulder blades retracted.

-Mistakes to watch for on the Smith Machine Bench Press
+When to Use the Smith Machine Bench Press

 Bench positioned incorrectly.